 The Provider Customer Experience (CX) Work Group identifies opportunities to improve the overall provider experience when doing business with the health plan.
 The Provider CX Work Group is comprised of management from provider-facing areas including Claims, Provider Services, Operations Support, Quality Improvement, Grievance and Appeals, Pharmacy, Provider Relations, Marketing, Behavioral Health, Contracting, Product Management, Clinical, Credentialing and Business Development.
-Results of the annual Provider Satisfaction survey, Community Health Centers Satisfaction Survey, and provider pulse surveys as well as additional feedback gathered by Provider Relations and other teams, are reviewed and utilized to develop recommendations for areas of improvement by the business owners.
-The Provider CX Work Group meets monthly to review progress on prioritized initiatives and monitor provider experience metrics against specific goals.
-An update of the Provider CX Work Group activities is reported annually to M&CQOC and the Planning Committee of the Board of Directors.
+Results of the annual Provider Satisfaction Survey and Community Health Center Satisfaction Survey, provider pulse surveys as well as additional feedback gathered by Provider Relations, Provider Call Center, and other provider-facing teams, are reviewed, and utilized to develop recommendations for areas of improvement by the business owners.
+In 2024, the Work Group formed subcommittees focused on initiatives to address opportunities identified as key drivers of Net Promoter Score.
+Additionally, the Work Group meets regularly to review current survey data, progress on prioritized initiatives and monitor provider experience metrics against specific goals.
+An update of the Provider CX Work Group activities is reported annually to Medicaid and Commercial Quality and Operations Committee and the Planning Committee of the Board of Directors.